Thermal bridge: In construction

-Masonry Buildings
+Masonry walls

 While thermal bridges exist in various types of building enclosures, masonry walls experience significantly increased U-factors caused by thermal bridges.
 Comparing thermal conductivities between different building materials allows for assessment of performance relative to other design options.
 Brick materials, which are usually used for facade enclosures, typically have higher thermal conductivities than timber, depending on the brick density and wood type.
 Concrete, which may be used for floors and edge beams in masonry buildings are common thermal bridges, especially at the corners.
 Depending on the physical makeup of the concrete, the thermal conductivity can be greater than that of brick materials.
 In addition to heat transfer, if the indoor environment is not adequately vented, thermal bridging may cause the brick material to absorb rainwater and humidity into the wall, which can result in mold growth and deterioration of building envelope material.

-Curtain Wall
+Curtain walls

-Similar to masonry walls, curtain walls can experience significantly increases U-factors due to thermal bridging.
+Similar to masonry walls, curtain walls can experience significantly increased U-factors due to thermal bridging.
 Curtain wall frames are often constructed with highly conductive aluminum, which has a typical thermal conductivity above 200 W/m·K. In comparison, wood framing members are typically between 0.68 and 1.25 W/m·K. The aluminum frame for most curtain wall constructions extends from the exterior of the building through to the interior, creating thermal bridges.